yanthomasdev/lunaria/packages/core/README.md

 # `@lunariajs/core`

-The `@lunariajs/core` package contains the base tracking and dashboard generation systems used across its related packages.
-You should use this package if:
+The `@lunariajs/core` package contains the base tracking and dashboard generation systems used across the toolchain.

-- You need fine-grained control over your dashboard
-- You want to build a package over it
-- There isn't a framework-specific `@lunariajs` package for your use-case
+Read the official [Lunaria documentation](https://lunaria.dev) to learn more about it.

 ## Installation